 Who Cares?
 A-Zillion Ways You Can Meet the Needs of People Around You by Linnea Torkelsen.
-Ideas for community involvement.
+A powerfully motivating collection of youth service projects, and the true stories behind them.
+Fun and convicting.

 To help young adults deal with occupational issues, Richard Bolles has written a couple of books filled with exercises to aid self-discovery.
-They are entitled What Color Is Your
+They are entitled What Color Is Your Parachute?

-Parachute?
 A Practical Manual for Job-Hunters & Career-Changers (which comes out in a new edition each year) and The Three Boxes of Life And How to Get Out of Them: An Introduction to Life/Work Planning.

-Internet sites
+Internet Sites

-Visit www.saltyfish.com to connect with the Youth Adult Network.
+Visit www.saltyfish.com to connect with the Young Adult Network.